jstefanelli/vdx_sync/README.md

 ### vdxMirrors

 Basic administration and management application.
-Used to register mirrors (vad_archive websites) in the common DB.
+Used to register mirrors (vdx_archive websites) in the common DB.